SRGSSR/playsrg-apple/docs/README.md

 ### Licenses for libraries used in the project

 In the iOS application settings, licenses of libraries used in the project can be consulted.
-To build the list, running an iOS target required [LicensePlist](https://github.com/mono0926/LicensePlist).
+To build the list, running an iOS target requires [LicensePlist](https://github.com/mono0926/LicensePlist).

 ```
 brew install licenseplist